 - Represented several consumer lenders in thousands of replevin matters.

-- Represented financial institutions in connection with fair debt collection practices and fair credit reporting matters.
+- Represented financial institutions in connection with fair debt collection practices and fair credit reporting matters, including putative class action.

 Honors & Awards

-- Named a "Texas Rising Star" by Texas Super Lawyers
+- Named a "Texas Rising Star" several times by Texas Super Lawyers